Are you interested in how to build trading platform software? You’ve come to the right place.

 Note: Consider the app internationalization guidelines like keeping the code separate from the content when designing and developing the app.
 This will help you to offer more language support in the future.
 Read “The ultimate guide to mobile app internationalization” for more insights.

-3. Plan to secure your app
+3. Plan to secure your trading platform

 - Use cloud computing judiciously, e.g., you might need to use a hybrid cloud deployment.